rhysinku/movie-app-react-1/README.md

-# movie-app-react-1
+# Movie Library

- Simple React Movie Library
+a simple react native build movie library to seach and browser movie using OMDB API to get data from a movie